NaughtyMaltiz16/TiTok/README.md

 ## 📖 Introduction

 LoRA adapters are typically tied to their base models.
+So, LoRA adapters are not transferrable to other base models.
-**TiTok removes this limitation** using *token-wise contrastive excess*:
+**TiTok solves this limitation** using *token-wise contrastive excess* to selectively train on informative tokens within synthetic data:

 S(yᵢ) = Lₑ(yᵢ) - Lₐ(yᵢ)